WebReflection/uptake/README.md

 The `main` entry will actually be a worker where each worker can `import shared from 'uptake'` and use the `worker` module utilities exposed through exports.

 The concept is that the main program actually runs as cluster but all clusters can delegate to the single *shared worker* one-off operations.
-Think about this logic as one that allows you to connect remotely to any service once, to any DB once, and offer a way to either register or query such services in a shared way so that a single cache can be shared across clusters with relatively ease.
+Think about this logic as one that allows you to connect remotely to any service once, to any DB once, and offer a way to either register or query such services in a shared way so that a single cache can be shared across clusters with relative ease.

 ### Example